rodmoioliveira/myblog/content/blog/basic-set-operations-in-golang.md

 \\[ A \cup B = \\\{x : x \in A \ \text{or} \  x \in B\\\} \\]

-Let's create an `Union` method for the `Set` type to compute the union of two
+Let's create a `Union` method for the `Set` type to compute the union of two
 sets:

 ```go